nhatofo/udacity_dl/README.md

-# Amazon RedShift Data Werehouse
+# Data Lake with Apache Spark on  AWS.

 ## Summary
 * [Introduction](#Introduction)